 We are a group of enthusiastic and sociable home beer makers.
 Our aim is to share our beers, knowledge and experiences and we welcome new home brewers, whether experienced or novice.
 If you are starting out on brewing your own beer, we can advise you on equipment and help you with your first brew(s).

 We meet monthly at the Warden Hill Community Centre in Luton, on a Thursday.
 Our format is to have a nominated style of beer for each month, sometimes with a standard recipe.
 Most of us compete regularly at shows, both local club and Federation shows and at major events such as the Wales and West, the National.
-(NAWB), the Homebrew Festival and the UK National Homebrew Competition.
+(NAWB), London Amateur Brewers and the UK National Homebrew Competition.

 We also have access to a supply of very reasonably priced pale malt and English hops and have our own commercial brewer within the group - Mick who modestly claims his Mix Brewery to be probably the smallest commercial brewery in Hertfordshire.

 If you are interested in joining us, you are very welcome to come along to one of our meetings.
 You don’t need to bring a bottle, just some glasses!
 If you want to find out more about us, just drop me an email.
-Meetings are normally held on a the first Thursday of the month starting at 8.00 p.m.
+Meetings are normally held on the second Thursday of the month starting at 8.00 p.m.
+Please check our programme page for confirmation of meeting dates.

 We look forward to seeing you.